ms-landrieu/docs/docs/language/DataStoreClass.md

 #### Error management

-In case of error, the command returns **Null**.
+In case of error, the command returns **null**.
 If the remote datastore cannot be reached (wrong address, web server not started, http and https not enabled...), error 1610 "A remote request to host XXX has failed" is raised.
-You can intercept this error with a method installed by `ON ERR CALL`.
+You can intercept this error with a method installed by `onErrCall`.